 Travelling through North Macedonia with children is a genuinely rewarding experience — the distances are short, the driving is not stressful, and many of the country's best attractions work well for families.
-A rental car makes the whole trip dramatically easier than relying on macedoni_site transport.
+A rental car makes the whole trip dramatically easier than relying on public transport.
 Here is what you need to know before you book.

 Child Seat Rules in North Macedonia